mccbryan3/ansible_workshop_files/README.md

 # Ansible Workshop Files

 **This repo is currently a work in progress.
-I am currentl working to port my workshop from a central student lecture (with pdfs) to a github repo based remote led instruction class using the students infrastructure .**
+I am working to port my workshop from a central student lecture (with pdfs) to a github repo based remote led instruction class using the students infrastructure .**

 **This repo will contain all files required for my Ansible Workshop including course lecture, terminology and lab manuals.**